gnubodhi/Joining_the_Stream/README.md

 - Coming soon

 ## Decently secure home setup
-- Replace router with OPNSense Industrial PC and WAP...
-Keep it simple, ...!
+- Replace ISP router with firewall such as OPNSense on a suitable PC and use a WAP if needed...
+Keep it simple, ... and maintainable!
-- AI can certainly assist, expand capability and automate tasks, but it's real advatange is feedback awareness.
-- Automated tools can correlate public data and identify individuals across services.
+- AI can certainly assist and operate at scale.
+Such automated tools can correlate public data and identify individuals across services.
 This guide does not protect against that.